voxpupuli/agtm/types-and-providers.md

 An example of this is a provider that manages local redis instances.
 It would need to make an actual TCP connection to the database to retrieve the current state of the properties you wish to manage with Puppet.
-This would be impossible within the DSL and therefore modelled as a type and provider.
+This would be impossible within the DSL and therefore modeled as a type and provider.

 To highlight these practices, we will expand the basic ssh module we built in the [previous section](link to Classes, Params, and APIs) to add a type and